Kyberius/podcaster/README.md

 #### eslint

-added react and react-hooks plugins for all react early catching of errors and ensure a better code from the start, in a bigger code base I will discuss with the team all the rules used, for the purpose of demonstration I will leave at almost default settings a11y plugin to ensure a good use of accessibility.
+Comes preinstalled with create-react-app and adds some plugins preinstalled that I will be using even in an manually created project,those are react and react-hooks plugins for all react early catching of errors and ensure a better code from the start, in a bigger code base I will discuss with the team all the rules used, for the purpose of demonstration I will leave at almost default settings a11y plugin to ensure a good use of accessibility.

 ## Structure